| Is

 urine causes a feeling of dehydration, a thirsty pet and

+lots more water being consumed.
 As the disease progresses, dogs and cats become more susceptible

 to infections, especially of the skin and urinary tract.